Zywave/booster/src/_areas/design-system/patterns/layouts.md

 ### Content guidelines

 Cards are a great tool for communicating quick stories.
 Like all stories, the title is important to know if you'd like to read it.
-Always follow our [voice and tone guidelines](/communications/voice-tone/ "Voice and Tone Guidelines").
+Always follow our [writing style guide](/design-system/writing-style-guide/).

 - **Keep it simple:** the headline needs to be easy to digest.
 - **Keep it short:** make it so user can scan the material.